Kerbside large item collection service

-As part of the kerbside collection, Brisbane City Council collects large unwanted household items that cannot be donated, sold, recycled or are too big to be disposed of in the household general waste or recycling bin.
+Brisbane City Council's kerbside large item collection service helps residents dispose of large household items that cannot be donated, sold, recycled or are too big to be disposed of in the household general waste or recycling bin.

 Acceptable itemsUnacceptable items